Nenotriple/R-ESRGAN-AnimeVideo-UI/README.md

 ## 🚩 Requirements

+You don't need to worry about anything if you're using the [portable/executable](https://github.com/Nenotriple/R-ESRGAN-AnimeVideo-UI/releases?q=executable&expanded=true) version.

+___

 **You must have Python 3.10+ installed to the system PATH**

 **Running the script will automatically fulfill all requirements.**